-There are several reasons why you might want to enable dark mode on your Samsung Galaxy smartphone.
-Perhaps you find it easier on your eyes, or perhaps you want to take advantage of Samsung's OLED screen technology and save some battery life by lighting up fewer pixels.
-Or maybe you just think it looks cool (it does).
-I'll show you how easy it is to set your screen to dark mode.
-Who knows, you may never want to go back!
+There are several reasons why you might want to know how to enable dark mode on your Samsung Galaxy smartphone.
+With larger displays on phones like the Samsung Galaxy S21 Ultra, dark mode is not only easier on your eyes, but you'll also be able to take advantage of Samsung's OLED screen technology and save battery life by lighting up fewer pixels.
+Or maybe you just think dark mode looks cool (it does).
+Whatever the case, I'll show you how easy it is to set your screen to dark mode.
+Who knows?
+You may never want to go back!

 How to enable dark mode on your Galaxy phone

-For this guide, I am going to assume that your device is on Android 10 Q. There is a way to enable a version of dark mode for Galaxy phones on Android 9 Pie, but it is technically not an Android OS-level setting, and thus may not work across all of your apps.
+For this guide, I'll assume your device is on Android 10 Q or newer.
+There is a way to enable a version of dark mode for Galaxy phones on Android 9 Pie, but it's technically not an Android OS-level setting and may not work across all of your apps.

-- Make sure that your device is updated to Android 10.
+- Make sure that your device is updated to at least Android 10.

 - Slide down the notification and settings shade.

-Depending on you, you've organized your system settings in the pulldown menu, you may need to swipe over a screen to see the Dark mode setting (it has a moon icon).
+- Depending on how you've organized your system settings in the pulldown menu, you may need to swipe over a screen to see the dark mode setting (it has a moon icon).

 - Tap on Dark mode to turn on system-wide dark mode.